vicariousdrama/nodeyez/README.md

 ### Setting up Python, Git, and Torify

-1. Login to your node via SSH as admin
+1. For MyNodeBTC and Raspibolt, login to your node via SSH as admin.
 2. Install Python3.
 The Raspberry Pi comes with Python 2.7, but the scripts require Python 3.
    Use the command `sudo apt-get install python3`.
 3. Install the Python Pillow library.
 These scripts were created with the newer Pillow library.